Math Emporium: The Lumberjack Mathematics Center

-The initiative will allow close interaction with faculty while requiring fewer faculty to educate more students.
+The initiative allows close interaction with faculty while requiring fewer faculty to educate more students.
 This innovative approach to teaching math is expected to increase student learning and improve student retention.

-The facility will be equipped with state-of-the-art technology where students will receive personalized attention from faculty and other personnel while they work with instructional software, allowing students to progress at different paces to achieve course learning outcomes.
+The facility is equipped with state-of-the-art technology where students receive personalized attention from faculty and other personnel while they work with instructional software, allowing students to progress at different paces to achieve course learning outcomes.

-The model is likely to include regular weekly attendance in the technology lab, ensuring that students spend sufficient time on task and receive on-demand assistance.
-Weekly group meetings will enable instructors to follow up where testing has identified weaknesses or emphasize particular applications.
+The model includes regular weekly attendance in the technology lab, ensuring that students spend sufficient time on task and receive on-demand assistance.
+Weekly group meetings enable instructors to follow up where testing has identified weaknesses or emphasize particular applications.

-The Lumberjack Mathematics Center will be located initially on the third floor of the Health and Learning Center.
+The Lumberjack Mathematics Center is located on the third floor of the Health and Learning Center.